Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 It’s important to remember that your child isn’t constipated or soiling on purpose.
 Try and stay calm and relaxed, giving them the reassurance they need.

-Your Health Visitor will be able to give you advice and guidance on further techniques to help.
+Your health visiting team will be able to give you advice and guidance on further techniques to help.

 Useful links